saezlab/omnipath/README.rst

 The Python client
 -----------------
-The data is available through a web service hosted on tihs `website`_.
+The data is available through a web service hosted on this `website`_.
 This repository hosts a Python package for querying this web service and downloading data into data frames or dictionaries.